-8:15pm PT by Lesley Goldberg, Michael O'Connell
+8:15pm PT by Lesley Goldberg, Mikey O'Connell

 CBS Orders Drama From Bryan Cranston and David Shore, James Patterson Adaptation